Third-Party Test Credits

 Changes to policies related to credit for a third-party exam may be requested via a proposal to the UCC, e.g., classifications of students eligible to receive credit, limitations on the number of credits, or limitations on when students are eligible to receive credits.
 Such a proposal must specify the change to be made including the specific exam providers and exams, the rationale for the change, the anticipated impact, and a timeline for implementation of the change.
 All policy changes must apply to all UW–Madison students within a career.

 Approval and Communication

-- No grade is assigned; the equivalency will not carry grade points and will not be used in the grade point average calculation.
+- No grade will be assigned; the equivalency will not carry grade points and will not be used in the grade-point average calculation.